didi/mand-mobile/README.md

 ### Usage

-Select the components that you need to build your webapp.
+Select the components you need to build your webapp.
 Find more details in [Component Preview](https://didi.github.io/mand-mobile/#/docs/preview) and [Quick Start](https://didi.github.io/mand-mobile/#/docs/started).

 ## Development